Mfarooq360/WinThumbsPreloader-V2/README.md

 # WinThumbsPreloader V2
-### Fast and Advanced Thumbnail Preloader for Windows Explorer
+### Multi-Threaded Thumbnail Preloader for Windows Explorer

 Preload Windows Explorer thumbnails faster and more conveniently with WinThumbsPreloader V2.
 This project is designed to help generate thumbnails ahead of time so large folders can feel smoother to browse.